Should You Consider A School Refusal Treatment Program For Your Kid?

 School refusal behavior is often a symptom of a serious mental health issue, such as separation anxiety, social anxiety or depression.
 Left untreated, kids who suffer from these disorders have been known to self-medicate with drugs or alcohol, fall behind in school and develop other mental health issues later in life.

 Seeking the help of a mental health professional early is crucial to the long-term health of your child.
+Tools such as a School Refusal Assessment Scale can measure the function of school refusal and treat a child more effectively.

 What Does A School Refusal Treatment Program Involve?